 In some states, you can obtain a certified copy of your birth certificate even if you don’t have any other ID, according to USA.gov.
 In states where no proof of ID is necessary, there are other requirements such as making a sworn statement of your identity, submitting utility bills or a letter from the government addressed to you or having your parents submit a notarized letter and a copy of their own photo ID.

-There are fees associated with obtaining a copy of your birth certificate.
-In Pennsylvania, for example, it costs $20 to get a certified copy of your birth certificate, and it costs $30 in New York.
+Keep in mind that there are fees associated with obtaining a copy of your birth certificate.
 Fee waivers may be available for military members, their spouses and dependent children.
 It can also take a long time to get a copy — around nine to 15 weeks in Pennsylvania, for example.

 What to do if you lose your Social Security card